Donika Kelly

-The Renunciations was a finalist for the 2021 National Book Critics Circle Award for Poetry, and the winner of the 2022 Anisfield-Wolf Book Award for poetry.

-Kelly earned her MFA in Writing from the Michener Center for Writers and a Ph.D. in English from Vanderbilt University.
-She is a Cave Canem Foundation Graduate Fellow, the recipient of a Lannan Residency fellowship, and a fellowship to the Fine Arts Work Center in Provincetown, Massachusetts.
-Her poems have appeared in The Paris Review, Foglifter, and The New Yorker, among other journals and magazines, and she is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.
-Kelly lives in Iowa with her wife Melissa Febos.

-Biography

-Early years
+Early life and education

-Kelly was born in Los Angeles, California, in the early 1980s and moved with her family to Arkansas in the late 1990s.
+Kelly was born in Los Angeles, California in the early 1980s and moved with her family to Arkansas in the late 1990s.
+Her family still lives there.

-Education

-In 2005, Kelly received a Bachelor of Arts degree in English from Southern Arkansas University.
-She received a Master of Fine Arts from the University of Texas in 2008.
+In 2005, Kelly received her Bachelor of Arts in English from Southern Arkansas University.
+She received a Master of Fine Arts from the Michener Center for Writers at the University of Texas at Austin in 2008.
 Her thesis was called The White Meat.

 In 2009, she obtained a Master of Arts from Vanderbilt University.
 Her thesis, Framing the Subject in Natasha Trethewey's Bellocq's Ophelia, analyzed Natasha Trethewey's book on Ernest J. Bellocq's photography, specifically those of unnamed mixed-race prostitutes.
-Kelly finished her Ph.D. in English literature from Vanderbilt University in August 2013.
+Kelly finished her Ph.D. in English literature from Vanderbilt University in August 2013, where she specialized in American literature and film studies.
 Her dissertation was titled Reading against Genre: Contemporary Westerns and the Problem of White Manhood.
 In it, Kelly explains how the way in which society perceives the role of white men is largely influenced by the way they are portrayed in media, with a particular focus on contemporary Western films.

+Career

+Her poems have been published in The New Yorker, The Atlantic, Foglifter, The Paris Review, Gulf Coast, Indiana Review, The Virginia Quarterly Review, and elsewhere.
+She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.